Esri Cloud

 Example

-This example shows how to specify the necessary authentication credentials for accessing the Esri Cloud (https://portal.arcgis.com/) using the administrator account jsmith@email.com and the password esriAdm!n123.
+This example shows how to specify the necessary authentication credentials for accessing the Sharing API (https://org.arcgis.com/) using the administrator account jsmith@email.com and the password esriAdm!n123.

 Parameter Description